agsb/toki-pona-pi/Stats.md

  ## Full words, including all particles

-Using all words, we observed an average frequency of 4,272.83 with a standard deviation of 4,230.57.
+For reference, we observed a standart average frequency of 4,272.83 with a standard deviation of 4,240.56.

 The 18 most frequent words, all above 1 standard deviation, correspond to more than 60% of the corpus, and the remaining 106 words, between -1 to 1 standard deviation, account for 40%.